List of Playboy Playmates of 1965: January

 Sally Duberson (born October 23, 1942) is an American model.
 She was Playboy magazine's Playmate of the Month for the January 1965 issue.
 Her centerfold was photographed by Pompeo Posar.

 February

 Jessica St. George (born October 13, 1946) was Playboy magazine's Playmate of the Month for the February 1965 issue.
 Her centerfold was photographed by Mario Casilli.
 St. George was the first Greek American to become a Playmate.

 March

 Jennifer Jackson (born February 6, 1945) is an American model who was chosen as Playboy magazine's Playmate of the month for its March 1965 issue.
 She was the first Black Playmate of the Month, and she was photographed by Pompeo Posar.

 April

 Sue Williams (born May 13, 1945 as Karen Sue Hamilton) is an American actress and Playboy magazine's Playmate of the Month for April 1965.

 Her centerfold was photographed by Ed DeLong and William V. Figge.
+According to Playboy, she was the first Playmate to have breast implants and the first who was less than five feet tall (152 cm), at just 4'11 (150cm).